 Each year, new student loan interest rates are published.
 Overall, rates have been relatively low; nothing like those that existed back in the early 1980s.
 That's good news for students because even though they can do very little to control the rising cost of tuition at their colleges, at least the interest rate on their student loans are reasonable.

-The Hope Scholarship Credit helps to offset the cost of higher education by directly reducing the amount of income taxes paid.
+The Hope Scholarship Credit can help offset the cost of higher education by directly reducing the amount of income taxes paid.
 The Hope Credit has been around since January 1998, and allows individuals to claim a tax credit of up to $2,500 in qualified education expenses for each student enrolled in school.

-The Lifetime Learning Credit is a tax credit aimed at helping offset the cost of higher education.
+The Lifetime Learning Credit helps taxpayers to offset the cost of higher education.
 The credit does so by reducing the income taxes owed by individuals paying for certain college-related expenses.
 The Lifetime Learning Credit allows for a tax credit of $2,000 for those qualifying expenses of an eligible student.

 Federal grants have not kept pace with the rising cost of college.
 Private student loans, along with federal programs such as Stafford and Perkins Loans, have helped to fill that void; playing an important role in funding a student's education.